alkami-io/project_workout/README.md

 ## Project Workout

-Dismayed with many of the workout customizeable workout applications available we decided to build our own.
+Dismayed with many of the customizeable workout applications available we decided to build our own.

 ## Tech Details
 1. Rails 5